About this article

 This article is the eighth deep dive in the “System Architecture” category of the Architecture Crash Course for the Generative-AI Era series, covering the security foundation to weave through the infrastructure layer.

 WAF, DDoS protection, IDS/IPS, IAM, encryption, secrets management — layered into defense in depth — is the basis.
-Adding it later sends costs through the roof.
+Adding it later significantly increases costs.
 This article maps the functions to build in at the system-architecture stage; per-area deep dives (auth methods, authorization models, crypto algorithms, vulnerability assessment) live in the “Security Architecture” category.

 ”We’re too small to be a target” is the most dangerous belief